Sensing-Dev/doc/docs/tutorials/python/control_camera.md

 In this tutorial, we learn how to set Gain and Exposure time manually on ion-kit based on the previous tutorial that [display 1-camera image](display-image), and
 [display multiple cameras images](display-image-2came)

+To control Gain and ExposureTime without BB, you may want to see [Access and Set Device Info](./set-device-info) or [arv-tool-0.8](../../external/aravis/arv-tools).

 ## Prerequisite

 * ionpy